Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-omit]Traditional types of corks

-Three main types of corks are used in winemaking: natural cork, synthetic cork, and composite cork.
+Three main types of wine corks are used in winemaking: natural cork, synthetic cork, and composite cork.

 Synthetic corks are made from polyethylene plastic or rubber compounds that mimic natural cork but do not allow oxygen exchange.
 Hence, they are better suited for cheaper wines that should be drunk within two years of purchase.